Catherine Helen Spence Memorial Scholarship

 Marie was a Social Worker involved with the Red Cross.
-She studied communication and cooperation in social welfare aspects of community development.
-With the scholarship, she traveled to several countries, working mainly through the University of Liverpool.
+She studied communication and cooperation in the social welfare aspects of community development.
+With the scholarship, she traveled to several countries, working mainly at the University of Liverpool.

 1953 Diana Lorking

 Diana gained a BA, Diploma in Social Science, at the University of Adelaide.
 She was interested in the problems of juvenile delinquency.

 With her scholarship, she took a B.Sc. in Sociology and an M.A. in Economics (majoring in sociology and criminology) from the London School of Economics.
 She returned to social work in South Australia.

 Mary trained as a teacher graduating B.A.
 (1930), M.A.
 (1932) from the University of Adelaide.
 In 1938 she went to the University of Manchester, to begin a Ph.D. on 'The Mental Readjustment of the Problem Child' but her studies were disrupted by the war.
 Upon her return to Adelaide, she worked as a psychologist in the Education Department before becoming the first woman psychologist to establish a private practice.

 She won the scholarship to study modern trends in child psychology at Manchester.
 She shared her ideas with the South Australian community by means of a column, 'You and Your Child' in the Sunday Mail between 1944 and 1969.